staceylance/staceylance/README.md

 - 👋 Hi, I’m @staceylance
-- 👀 I’m interested in Devops, ML, learning all I can
+- 👀 I’m interested in Devops, fullstack dev, learning all I can
 - 🌱 I’m currently learning CS50, Web Development, React, Bootstrap.
 - 💞️ I’m looking to collaborate on anything I can
 - 📫 How to reach me kainelance@gmail.com